MentalMasochist/infoviz_project/README.md

 		- inner join papers and authors table
 - [ ] write js/html to get php queries -- RB
 - [ ] sanity check queries
-- [ ] add data to database csv python file to build section
-	- [ ] add data section to website and put rwa data there
-		- this will be good if you will continutally update the website database
-	- [ ] need to include all cleaning files
-		- sometimes there is a null field for authors that needs to be taken care of
 - [ ] build out visualizations
 	- [ ] trends
 	- [ ] subject graph